Zannanacklepoc/nightmare_nook/README.md

 Our group name and store name will be Nightmare Nook.
-Leah Eddy - Project leader - Frontend and bootstraps Abigail Gnomes - Backend set up, registration and login.
+Leah Eddy - Project leader - Frontend and bootstraps Abigail Acevedo Gomez - Backend set up, registration and login.
 Kelsie Bowe - CRUD developer
 Alex Pedraza - Debugger and floater.